 This programme begins in 2020 and will support 6 scholars and 24 interns over a 6-year period.

 WIOSA Scholar Details

 The first WIOSA Scholar was identified March 2020.
 CCMI is currently recruiting for the second WIOSA scholar.
 The WIOSA Scholar will have full resources to establish a new field research experiment on the topic of coral reef/ocean resiliency over a two-year period, based at the Little Cayman Research Centre.
 A $10,000 USD financial fellowship award will be granted to the scholar, per annum.
 A further $10,000 USD per annum will be awarded to support a full month of field research activity (diving, boat, transportation, room and board, equipment) at the Little Cayman Research Station as well as participation in a relevant international scientific conference.
 A field budget must be submitted for approval by 15 April.
 The scholar will have the ability to select their interns (see below), via a fair and transparent process.

 The WIOSA Scholar has the opportunity to promote a project via their own organization and/or may work in conjunction with an already running project at CCMI.

 WIOSA Intern Details

 Two residential internships of up to 3-month terms will be awarded.
 Each intern receives a $500 USD per month stipend, plus full room and board.
 The scholar will oversee the fieldwork and project deliverables.

-For additional cohort information, please see the programme dates.
+For additional cohort information, please see the programme dates (right).